ZDEEX/pirate/README_offline_transaction_signing.md

    *  How do you view the transactions & balance of an offline address?
    *  How do you spend the funds in an offline address?

-   ZDEEX's Treasure Chest wallet overcomes these obstacles as follow:
+   ZDEEX's ZDEEX GUI wallet overcomes these obstacles as follow:

    Viewing the transaction history
    -------------------------------